French Guiana: Natural Landscape

 Mountain Peaks: French Guiana showcases notable mountain peaks, adding elevation to its landscape:

-These natural features contribute to the geographical diversity of French Guiana, encompassing dams, islands, and mountain peaks that collectively define the region's captivating landscape.
+These natural features contribute to French Guiana's geographical diversity, encompassing dams, islands, and mountain peaks that collectively define the region's captivating landscape.

 Bodies of Water